 Use apps

-There are a whole variety of brain game apps that you can download on your tablet or smartphone.
+There are many brain game apps that you can download on your tablet or smartphone.
 Different games and apps are meant to target specific brain functions.

 Don’t get overwhelmed by thinking you have to start doing everything on this list at once.
 Make sure you’re eating a balanced diet and exercising, then choose one or two things to start with.
 Add in some others or change up what you’re doing periodically to get the most benefit.